-The SAPIEN 3 Ultra RESILIA transcatheter heart value is provided sterile and nonpyrogenic.
+The SAPIEN 3 Ultra RESILIA transcatheter heart valve is provided sterile and nonpyrogenic.
 The packaging consists of a carton containing a foil pouch.
 Within the foil pouch is a tray that is sealed with a Tyvek lid.
-Inside of the tray is the value holder which contains the value.
+Inside of the tray is the valve holder which contains the valve.